Urvirith/Urvirith/README.md

 - 👋 Hi, I’m @Urvirith
 - 👀 I’m interested in embedded, blockchain, rust, go and C
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C and Rust for Embedded Applications
 - 💞️ I’m looking to collaborate on baremetal embedded projects, blockchain projects
 - 📫 How to reach me jake.mussler@protonmail.com